TulaniansWERC/11_1_18/README.md

 Users will require R and R studio, as well as an internet connection to use some of the commands in the guide.

+To use the slack channel (optional), users will require a slack account registered to a Tulane email address, as well as an invitation to the channel.

+R packages : "ggplot", "slackr" (optional)

 ## Contents

 TURF_ggplot.Rproj : The R project file for this meeting.
 Open this file first.